Roundworm - Treating a roundworm infection

 If your child is younger than three months of age, delaying treatment until they reach three months may be recommended.

 Albendazole is commonly used in tropical countries, but is currently unlicensed for use in the UK.

 This means that the manufacturer of the medicine has not applied for a license for albendazole to be used to treat roundworm in the UK.
 However, the medicine has been extensively studied in countries where roundworm is common and has been shown to be safe and effective.

-While there is no hard evidence that any of the medications above can cause birth defects, they are not usually recommended during pregnancy.
-Roundworms may cause troublesome symptoms, but they do not usually pose a threat to your unborn child.
+While there is no firm evidence that any of the medications above can cause birth defects, they are not usually recommended during pregnancy.
+Roundworms may occasionally cause troublesome symptoms, but they do not usually pose a threat to your unborn child.